-- 2) KwaShushu Springs KwaShushu Hot Springs (also known as the Shushu Hot Springs) is a thermal spring located in the middle of the Tugela River, about 140km west of KwaDukuza town and 20km from the town of Kranskop.
+- late Chief Albert Luthuli.
+The vision of the Nokukhanva Luthuli Street Tourism Precinct is to establish, in the long term, a world known tourism precinct that will promote the Groutville area as a tourism destination and drive opportunities for investments.
+The establishment of the precinct is a long-term development vision intended to promote local economic development through tourism enterprise development.
+Capital expenditure requirements for the infrastructural upgrades required are estimated at R20m to R30m. with the public sector providing the majority of funding that is intended to unlock investment opportunities for restaurants, Shisa'nyama and car wash facilities. home-stay accommodation, lounge and entertainment areas, coffee shops, curio, art and craft shops, and informal trading space. - 2.
+KwaShushu Springs KwaShushu Hot Springs (also known as the Shushu Hot Springs) is a thermal spring located in the middle of the Tugela River, about 140km west of KwaDukuza town and 20km from the town of Kranskop.
 The site itself and the surrounding area is naturally vegetated by thorn trees, indigenous forests, as well as grasslands, that are disturbed by cattle grazing.
 The site is currently undeveloped.
-There are semi-formal campsites located on an island along the riverbank and the area is a popular camping and caravan spot during the June July holiday. - 3) Itshe lika Ntunjambili a Zulu word that means "rock of two arches or openings"; the name is derived from a red sandstone peak feature, which towers 1 175m above the Thukela River Valley.
-The name also refers to the area in the vicinity of the cliff approximately north of Kranskop, within Ward 1 of Maphumulo Municipality.
-The Ntunjambili Mountain forms part of the Ngcolosi Traditional Council area and is accessible from the P15-1 linking Kranskop to the South and Nkandla and Eshowe to the North.
+There are semi-formal campsites located on an island along the riverbank and the area is a popular camping and caravan spot during the June-July holiday. - 3.
+Itshe lika Ntunjambili a Zulu word that means "rock of two arches or openings", the name is derived from a red sandstone peak feature, which towers 1 175m above the Thukela River Valley.
+The name also refers to the area in the vicinity of the cliff approximately north of Kranskop within Ward 1 of Maphumulo Municipality.
+The Ntunjambili Mountain forms part of the Ngcolosi Traditional Council area and is accessible from the P15-1 linking Kranskop to the south and Nkandla and Eshowe to the north.

 As part of this transformation, the services and products provided at the two sites will include a refinement of already existing services as well as the introduction of new, adventurous, and exciting activities.
-Activities to enhance the two areas include paragliding, a gorge swing, rock climbing, bird watching in Itshe lika Ntunjambili, as well as thermal springs bathing, open air events at the amphitheater, river rafting, and hiking trails in KwaShushu Hot Springs.
+Activities to enhance the two areas include paragliding, gorge swing, rock climbing, bird watching in Itshe lika Ntunjambili; and thermal springs bathing, open air events at the amphitheater, river rafting activity, hiking trails in KwaShushu Hot Springs.

-A business plan for KwaShushu Hot Springs has just been completed and an Investment Prospectus is available, presenting partnership opportunities with the local community for tourism accommodation and attractions.
+A business plan for KwaShushu Hot Springs has just been completed and an Investment Prospectus is available presenting partnership opportunities with the local community for tourism accommodation and attractions.
+To date government has contributed funding for infrastructure including water and electrification of the sites and ablution facilities.